 What we liked

 Beginner-friendly server management: Namecheap offers full root access for developers, but its server management system is very beginner-friendly, with multiple operating systems and managed services to choose from.
-You can also choose between the cPanel and Webuzo control panels, for example, which is great for experienced users and beginners.
+You can also choose between cPanel and Webuzo, for example, which is great for both experienced users and beginners.

 Enhanced security: Namecheap offers regular backups, firewall protection, and dedicated IP addresses across all its VPS plans.
 If security is a particular priority, you can also pay an additional $10/mo for a VPS server management upgrade, including the ModSecurity web application firewall and Namecheap's own server monitoring service.

-Server management options: Namecheap lets you choose between three levels of VPS server management: Free, Basic (+$10/mo), and Complete (+$25/mo).
+Server management options: Namecheap offers three levels of VPS management: Free, Basic (+$10/mo), and Complete (+$25/mo).
 The free plan includes initial VPS setup and support, with paid options for maintenance.
 Basic and Complete add security enhancements, vendor updates, and monitoring with proactive responses from the hosting provider.

 What we didn't like

-Additional hosting panel costs: While the base price is attractive, additional charges based on your choice of hosting panel can add up.
-A basic subscription for the Webuzo panel adds $2.88/mo to your plan, while cPanel prices start at an additional $16.88/mo for solo users.
-That’s a lot to pay for something that comes as standard with many competing web hosting plans.
+Additional hosting panel costs: While the base price is attractive, additional charges for your chosen hosting panel can add up.
+A basic subscription for the Webuzo panel adds $2.88/mo to your plan, while cPanel pricing starts at $16.88/mo for solo users.
+That's a lot to pay for something that's standard with many competing web hosting plans.

-Limited resources on entry-level plan: Namecheap’s entry-level Pulsar VPS plan is rather thin, with 2 CPU cores, 2 GB RAM, and 40 GB storage, so you may find you need to upgrade to the mid-tier Quasar plan before long for more dedicated resources.
+Limited resources on entry-level plan: Namecheap's entry-level Pulsar VPS plan is rather thin, with 2 CPU cores, 2 GB of RAM, and 40 GB of storage, so you may find you need to upgrade to the mid-tier Quasar plan soon for more dedicated resources.

 Test results